 Alec Smallwood - Vice Chair of Governors, Co-opted Governor

 Additional responsibilities: Chair of Staffing Committee, Finance Management Support Officer

-I joined the Governing Board for Rode Heath Primary in 2015 and have been Chair since 2018.
+I joined the Governing Board for Rode Heath Primary in 2015 and was Chair from 2018-2020 and became Vice chair in 2020.
 I have enjoyed becoming part of the Rode Heath School community; I wanted to lend my support in the capacity of Governor.
-My eldest son left Rode Heath in summer 2019 and my youngest son, Aaron is in Year 5
+My eldest son left Rode Heath in summer 2019 and my youngest son, Aaron is in Year 6

 In my career I have worked for the Local Authority in their Schools Finance team and currently lead the finance function of a Multi-Academy Trust.
 Outside of work I enjoy spending time with family and friends, DIY and the occasional round of golf.